kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 ## Convergence is not enough

 The canonical example is the OR-Set.
-Adding an element tags it with a fresh id and stores the `(element, id)` pair.
-Removing an element does not delete anything; it adds a tombstone entry for each currently observed `(element, id)` pair into a separate tombstone component of the state.
-Reading filters the adds against the tombstones, and merging unions both components componentwise.
+The state is two sets, an *adds* set and a *tombstones* set.
+Adding an element tags it with a fresh id and stores the `(element, id)` pair in *adds*.
+Removing an element does not delete anything; it adds a tombstone entry for each currently observed `(element, id)` pair to *tombstones*.
+Reading filters *adds* against *tombstones*, and merging unions both components componentwise.
 The data type converges, but tombstones accumulate without bound.
 The fix is a bit cleverer than just tagging: each replica tracks causality explicitly, by maintaining a context of operations it has observed, and the merge uses that context to recognise when an element